gregor-waelchli/kube-slither/README.md

 **Reinforcement Learning Snake at Scale**
 *Training intelligent snakes on Kubernetes with GPU acceleration*

+Disclaimer:
 The core training part of this project is based on snake-ai-pytorch by Patrick Loeber. https://github.com/patrickloeber/snake-ai-pytorch

 ---